Intro-CS-App-Dev-and-Deploy/Rect-Application-Start-Quit-Button/README.md

 Advanced & Enrichment: See Code Library Example / QuitButton_Dynamic.pde
 - Code a Quit Button to the Corner of the screen that can be copied to all future programs
 - Requires use of Main Program and Sub Programs, with references to main program

+## Algorithms Explored Here
+- User Start & Splash Screen Algorithms deactivating all other coding (multiple levels of an experience)
+- OS Start & all other variables turned off (unless hover-over active)
+- Quit Keyboard prototyping and shortcut
+- Hover over
+- Quit Button with Boolean activated only in hover over (students need to add this part for >65%)

+#### Previous Algorithms not explored here
+- Display
+- Orientation
+- Night Mode (but aware that purple has blue in it, yellow does not)

 ## Instructions, Vocabulary, & Explanations (Including URLs and IDE Use)
 - Once the basic program is outlined with a rectangle in the center